 - The daily and weekly maintenance and repair task must be performed by a qualified operator.
-For further maintenance and repair work please contact your local Minuteman service center. - Observe the maintenance activities and intervals set out in the instruction manual. - Maintenance and repair work may be carried out only by means of appropriate tools. - Have the machine checked for safe condition by an expert at regular intervals (recommendation: at least once yearly) as well as after modifications or repair. - Spare parts have to equal the technical requirements as specified by the manufacturer!
-Genuine spare parts guarantee compliance with these requirements. - Switch off the engine and remove
+For further maintenance and repair work beyond please contact your local Minuteman service center. - Observe the maintenance activities and intervals set out in the instruction manual. - Maintenance and repair work may be carried out only by means of appropriate tools. - Have the machine checked for safe condition in the sense of the Accident Prevention Regulation by an expert at regular intervals (recommendation: at least once yearly) as well as after modifications or repair. - Spare parts have to equal the technical requirements as specified by the manufacturer!
+Genuine spare parts guarantee compliance with these requirements. - Switch off the engine and remove the key before inspecting the machine or performing any maintenance work. - To prevent the machine from being used by unauthorized persons, the

-- the key before inspecting the machine or performing any maintenance work. - To prevent the machine from being used by unauthorized persons, the control key must be removed. - When performing work at the electrical system, be sure to disconnect the battery plug. - Make sure to protect the recovery tank against accidental closing or tilting down before working in the area of a lifted tank lid. - Do not clean the electrical parts by means of high-pressure cleaning equipment. - The use of aggressive detergents is prohibited. - Let the machine dry after cleaning.
-Do not stroe the machine with liquid remaining in the tanks - All protective devices must be in place before operating the machine.
+- control key must be removed. - When performing work at the electrical system, be sure to disconnect the battery plug. - Make sure to protect the recovery tank against accidental closing or tilting down before working in the area of a lifted tank lid. - Do not clean the electrical parts by means of high-pressure cleaning equipment. - The use of aggressive detergents is prohibited. - · Let the machine dry after cleaning. - The machine may be taken into operation after all protective devices have been fitted and positioned.